cardosoOReis/gerencia_net_plus/README.md

 ## Features

 - Create, update and list your Pix Charges, with or without additional expiration fees.
+- List Pix transactions.
+- Create a QRCode, Pix copy and paste, and a link to view the QRCode.

 TODO:

-  - List Pix transactions
-  - Webhook functionlity
+- Webhook functionality

 ## Getting started